 You can find a variety of pest control products on the market that claim to get rid of roaches, but if the infestation is large you need more serious intervention.
-You may be aware of the fact that roaches are not only a nuisance, but are carriers of various disease causing microorganisms.
+You may be aware of the fact that roaches are not only a nuisance, but are carriers of various disease-causing microorganisms.
 However, there is one thing about these nasty pests that many people are not aware of.

 Did you know roaches can cause an allergic reaction?

 Surprised?
 It’s true.
-The exoskeletons of roaches can trigger severe allergic reaction in some people when they become airborne.
+The exoskeletons of roaches can trigger a severe allergic reaction in some people when they become airborne.
 The digestive enzymes and saliva of roaches can trigger allergies as well.

 Roaches tend to be very troublesome in multifamily dwellings and inner-city areas.
 They are particularly noticeable around food preparation areas.
 Today, roaches have become known as a powerful indoor allergen.
 A roach allergy can be a major factor in nasal allergy and serious asthma.

 It is interesting to know that cockroaches are among the oldest of all living beings.
-The three most common species of roaches that you will find in United States are:
+The three most common species of roaches that you will find in the United States are:

 - German cockroach (Blatella Germania)

 - Oriental Cockroach (Blatella orientalis)